Thirroul, New South Wales: Thirroul Beach

 Thirroul beach is a prominent feature, as well as the backdrop of the 400 m high escarpment, attracting many bush-walkers to northern Austinmer and surfers to both beaches.
 The beach is popular with both locals and tourists, becoming particularly busy in summer months and long weekends.
 The beach is 1 km long and backed by a large, grassy reserve.
 Swimming can be potentially hazardous because of permanent and shifting rips.
 The beach is patrolled in summer and a 50 m ocean pool is located near the beach.

 The Thirroul Surf Lifesaving Club was established in 1907 as one of 14 foundation clubs in NSW.
-The SLSC is the home of the Thirroul Seagulls IRB (inflatable rescue boat) Racing Team, who have competed strongly for the last 15 years.
+The SLSC is the home of the Thirroul Seagulls IRB (Inflatable rescue boat) Racing Team, who have competed strongly for the last 15 years.
 Former Ironman champions Darren and Dean Mercer are from Thirroul and their parents still reside in the town.

 The southern end of Thirroul Beach is also known as McCauley's Beach.
 McCauley's Beach is separated from Thirroul Beach proper by rock platforms and is a popular off-leash dog beach.

 Thirroul is an exposed beach and reef break, and has reliable surf all year.
 The most desirable wind for surfing there is offshore winds from the west north-west.
 Most of the surf comes from |groundswells, with the best swell direction the south-east.
 The beach break provides for both left and right-handers.
 Caution should be taken with rips, rocks, sharks and, during the summer, bluebottles.

 Natural environment and wildlife

+Recorded birds in the northern suburbs of Wollongong include the Australian King Parrot, Crimson Rosella, Eastern Sea Eagle and the Brown Gerygone.

 The Sandon Point Stockland development, has given rise to much controversy and conflict between developers and environmental and Aboriginal groups over Aboriginal heritage and coastal wetland and floodplain since 1989, is just south in Bulli.
 Dootch Kennedy, Al Oshlack and Karen Gough have co-ordinated a series of legal actions against the development's impact on Aboriginal heritage.
-This protest is ongoing, and included a 24/7 picket for five years before an arson attack, and a continuing Aboriginal Tent Embassy.
-Resident Jill Walker has been heroic in taking Stockland and the Minister for Planning to both the Land and Environment and Supreme Courts over a number of outstanding non-Aboriginal environmental issues relating to the development.
+This protest is ongoing, and included a 24/7 picket for five years before an arson attack.
+Continuing Aboriginal Tent Embassy Resident Jill Walker has been taking Stockland and the Minister for Planning to both the Land and Environment and Supreme Courts over a number of outstanding non-Aboriginal environmental issues relating to the development.
 It is also the starting/finishing point to the bike track that runs south to Wollongong, the Wollongong to Thirroul Bike Track.
 The escarpment area is rich in its variety of birdlife.
-Recorded birds in the northern suburbs of Wollongong include the Australian King Parrot, Crimson Rosella, Eastern Sea Eagle and the Brown Gerygone.